 When you're considering where you want to eat out, your first thought is probably what kind of food you want to eat.
 Are you craving a burger or do you want seafood?
 Once you decide that the style of food you want is seafood, you'll make plans to go to your favorite seafood restaurant.
 The one that draws you the most.

 You're not going to change your mind halfway there and decide to just eat at the burger place instead because it's cheaper.
 And you can just ask them to make you seafood right?
 No. That doesn't make sense.
-If you really want seafood, you'll either be ok with spending a little extra or you just won't go out to eat as often.
+If you really want seafood, you're ok with spending a little extra.

 Now sometimes you do have a budget in mind and you have to take that into account.
 As much as you might like to, you can't eat at fancy restaurants all the time.
 If my husband and I are looking for a cheap meal option, we might choose Chickafila, Moes, Thai, or pizza.
 It all depends on the style we want.
 But we're not going to pick Chickafila just because it's a couple dollars cheaper than pizza.
 If we want pizza, we're going to get pizza.
-So if you're on a budget for your wedding or family photography, look at the options within that budget and recognize the different styles.
+So once you determine your budget for your wedding photography, look at the options within that budget for which style you like the best.

 Some photography styles can be hard to pick out, but others are simple.
-In a studio.
-At a park.
-In the client's home.
 Bright colorful images.
 Subdued soft images.
 Heavily edited.
 Natural edits.
 Blur.
 Sunflare.
 Flash.
 Use of props.
 Posed.
 Candid.
 Lifestyle.
 Casual.
 Formal.
 Black and white.
 Vintage tints.
 All these things distinguish one photographer from another.

 You probably have opinions on some of these things right away, but there are probably some that don't really stand out to you.
-So maybe you feel the most drawn to park sessions with brightly colored images that have a more casual, lifestyle feel, but you're not sure where you land on editing.
+So maybe you feel the most drawn to bride & groom portraits that are outside at sunset with a wide variety of poses, but you're not sure where you land on editing.
 That's a great starting point!

 I'm not saying all this to say you have to pick me.
 I'm not the wedding photographer for everyone.
-I'm not the family photographer for everyone.
 And I'm ok with that.

 Your memories are too important to rush this decision.
 Your memories are too important to choose based on price alone.
 Your memories are too important.